Wanna One: 2019: Final concert and disbandment

-2021–2022: Reunion
+2021–2022, 2026: Reunion

 On November 15, 2021, it was confirmed that the group, except Lai Kuan-lin, would perform on a reunion stage at the 2021 Mnet Asian Music Awards on December 11, 2021.
 It was also reported that CJ E&M, together with the members' current agencies, is in talks for the group to have a concert and album in the future.
 However, Pledis Entertainment announced that Hwang Min-hyun is only performing with the group at the 2021 Mnet Asian Music Awards reunion stage, and will return to NU'EST and his solo projects afterward.
 Ong Seong-wu is also only scheduled to perform at the reunion stage and will not join subsequent activities, citing the back-to-back filming of his ongoing drama series and two films that he is confirmed to star in.
 The group performed "Energetic", "Burn It Up", and a new song "Beautiful (Part 3)", scheduled for release on January 27, 2022, as an album title B-Side.
 Swing Entertainment also launched the group's YouTube channel for archive purposes.

+In April 2026, the group reunited (minus Kang Daniel and Lai Kuan-lin), as part of a reality series called Wanna One Go: Back to Base.
+Kang Daniel and Lai Kuan-lin made brief appearances due to Kang's military service and Lai's retirement as an entertainer and career change to a film director.
+Soundtrack singles "We Wanna Go" and "Spring Breeze, Again" were released to accompany the show.
+In August, the group reunited on Day 1 of KCON LA performing "Energetic", "Boomerang", and "Spring Breeze, Again" marking their first group stage in over four years.